Skip to content

 Constructs a DragModel using multiple BC measurements at different velocities,

 interpolating between them to create a more accurate drag function.
-This is

 Args: